edf-hpc/unclebench/docs/source/ubench.md

 # DESCRIPTION

-Unclebench is a high level benchmarking tool using Jube benchmarking environment by default.
+UncleBench is a high level benchmarking tool using Jube benchmarking environment by default.

 # UBENCH COMMANDS